m-lab/ndt-server/spec/ndt7-protocol.md

 (This section is non-normative.)

 Ndt7 measures the application-level download and upload performance using WebSockets over TLS.
-Each measurement is an independent so-called subtest; there are two subtests: the download and the upload subtests.
+Each test type is independent, and there are two types of test: the download and the upload tests.
 Ndt7 always uses a single TCP connection.
 Where possible, ndt7 uses a recent version of TCP BBR.
 Writing a ndt7 client should always be easy.
 A minimal ndt7 client should consist of only a few hundred lines of code in most